Board Certified Ophthalmologist

 After his military service, Dr. Sheppard pursued a residency in ophthalmology at the University of Pittsburgh Eye and Ear Institute and then a fellowship at the University of California Francis I. Proctor Research Foundation in San Francisco.
 He was awarded prestigious Heed-Knapp, Burroughs-Wellcome and NIH National Research Fellowship grants in his study of corneal disease, uveitis, third world blindness and ocular immunology at UC San Francisco.

 In 1989, Dr. Sheppard joined VEC and was named to the faculty at Eastern Virginia Medical School.
-He serves as the medical school’s ophthalmology program director and clinical director of the Thomas R. Lee Center of Ocular Pharmacology.
-In addition, he is a member of the EVMS Development Committee.
+He serves as the medical school’s Ophthalmology Residency Research Program Director and Clinical Director of the Thomas R. Lee Center for Ocular Pharmacology.

 Dr. Sheppard is actively involved as a principal investigator for numerous clinical trials sponsored by many major pharmaceutical companies and for the U.S. Food and Drug Administration.
 As an educator, Dr. Sheppard is a sought after international lecturer and author of hundreds of articles for professional journals.
 Dr. Sheppard serves on the editorial board for EyeNet Magazine and as an editor for eMedicine online.
 In addition, he is the medical examiner for the American Board of Ophthalmology and the co-founder of EyeRx Research and ProVision Network.